poulpreben/ceph-deepscrubber/README.md

 2. Edit the config file:
 `nano /opt/deepscrubber/config`

-Done.
+## Using

+*hint:* make sure you set the nodeep-scrub flag on so that deep scrubs are not queued automatically: `ceph osd set nodeep-scrub`

 You can invoke it however often you want with a cronjob:
 ```
 MAILTO=""
 */30 * * * * /opt/deepscrubber/deepscrubber